Yanhan0507/GraphicalTesting-testing/README.md

 This course introduces the basics of software testing theory and practice, and then presents some recently developed techniques for systematically finding bugs in programs and improving their reliability.

+This project will help developers to test their GUI.
+Given the software implementation, criteria(what is correct and what is wrong), and control singals, the system can out put the result.
+If everything goes well, it will return true, otherwise, it returns false, and highlight objects with wrong behaviors at each frame.

 ## Functionality description

 There are mainly two parts of this project: driver and image processing part.